Data-Cellar/participant-template/README.md

 > [!IMPORTANT]
 > Do not use `127.0.0.1` as this IP address will likely cause conflicts when accessing services from inside Docker containers.

-## Project Structure

-The `participant-template` directory contains all the necessary modules to create a participant.
-The configuration for all components emanates from the `.env.tmpl` file, which is a dotenv file containing several environment variable declarations.
-The values of these environment variables are defined during the setup process and are then substituted to create the definitive `.env` file.

-The `deploy` directory mainly contains the script used to create a participant: an interactive script that prompts the user for the necessary information and then configures the environment.
-The result is a new participant directory containing the definitive `.env` file and the complete set of services to host a participant.

 ## User Guide